alakahakai/sudoku/README.md

 # sudoku

-  A Haskell program to solve Sodoku puzzles
-  Takes file and command line text inputs
+  A Haskell program to solve Sodoku puzzles, takes file and command line text inputs

   With parallelism built in, compiled using RTS options: -N